Collage of three D.C. plates.

 Washington, D.C.
 Personalized Plates

-Click on image for caption and credit.Personalized license plates, also known as "vanity" plates, have a registration number comprised of letters and/or numbers chosen by the vehicle owner.
+Personalized license plates, also known as "vanity" plates, have a registration number comprised of letters and/or numbers chosen by the vehicle owner.
 Although usually considered a separate plate and registration type by plate collectors, personalized plates are considered part of the private passenger category by most DMVs including that of Washington, D.C.
-Plates of this type have always been issued in pairs for periods identical to those of other registration types (i.e. April 1 through March 31 annually until the expiration of registrations became staggered in 1983).
+Since 1965 registrations of this type have always been issued for periods identical to those of other registration types (i.e. April 1 through March 31 annually until the expiration of registrations became staggered in 1983), but not until the late 1970s were personalized plates consistent in appearance with plates of other types.

 First-Issue (1964) Baseplate

-1964 base Personalized plate no. C-W-FThe most noteworthy and unusual characteristics of the earliest Washington, D.C. personalized plates relate to the way in which the city's name is displayed.
+1964 base Personalized plate no. C-W-FThe most noteworthy and unusual characteristics of the earliest D.C. personalized plates relate to the way in which the city's name is displayed.
 This important feature was conspicuously absent until the plate was validated with a long decal placed below a horizontal rule embossed directly below the registration number.
 These strip decals, used from 1964 (exp.
 3-31-65) through 1967 (exp.
 3-31-68) are marked with WASHINGTON, D.C. and the expiration date.

 Nineteen sixty-four baseplates appear to be the first of all D.C. plates to have featured the city name as WASHINGTON, D.C.
 When they were issued in the fall of 1964 other D.C. plates in use were red on white with 3-31-65 embossed in the upper corners and DISTRICT OF COLUMBIA centered at the bottom.
 (Click here for an image.)
 Interestingly, however, the personalized plate stickers have WASHINGTON, D.C. printed on them, not DISTRICT OF COLUMBIA.
 Regular plates issued about six months later in the spring of 1965 (marked 3-31-66) are also marked WASHINGTON, D.C., and when one considers the lead time needed to produce a year's worth of plates it is reasonable to assume that by the time the 3-31-65 vanity plate decals were printed the decision to change the way the city name was displayed on license plates had already been made.